galax-io/gatling-template.g8/README.md

 Enter the name of your service in the **name** field.

-Enter your domain in the **package** field to form the project structure, e.g. when the value of the packaging field is set to "io.cosmospf.load" the project structure will be `io.cosmospf/load/`
+Enter your domain in the **package** field to form the project structure, e.g. when the value of the packaging field is set to "org.galaxio.performance" the project structure will be `org.galaxio/performance/`

 **Parameters "name" and "package" are required**.
 Leave the default or specify yours.